Bee pests and diseases

-Notifiable honey bee diseases in the NT include:
+Notifiable honey bee pests and diseases in the NT include:

-If you suspect or confirm an emergency or exotic bee disease you must report it as soon as possible.
-Call the biosecurity hotline on 1800 675 888.
+If you suspect or confirm an endemic, emergency or exotic bee pest or disease you must report it as soon as possible.

-Varroa mite (Varroa jacobsoni) has been detected on Asian honey bees in Townsville, Queensland.
+Varroa mite (Varroa jacobsoni) was detected on Asian honey bees in Townsville, Queensland in 2016.

 Two mites were found on two bees, and three more were found in capped cells, in a hive discovered at Townsville port.

 The bees, mites and hives were destroyed and no further bees have been found.